ncc-chandni/PowerBi-Dashboard/README.md

 This repository contains the following dashboard project:

-- [Projet1 - HR analytics dashboard](): A dashboard that displays HR data for a company, including Attrition count of Employees, Job Satisfaction rate, and Job Roles.
+- [Projet1 - HR analytics dashboard](https://github.com/ncc-chandni/PowerBi-Dashboard/tree/main/Projet1%20-%20HR%20analytics%20dashboard): A dashboard that displays HR data for a company, including Attrition count of Employees, Job Satisfaction rate, and Job Roles.
-- [Project 2 - Financial Report](): A dashboard that displays a summary on profits of a company.
-[Link to the dashboard on novypro]()
+- [Project 2 - Financial Report](https://github.com/ncc-chandni/PowerBi-Dashboard/tree/main/Project%202%20-%20Financial%20Report): A dashboard that displays a summary on profits of a company.
+- [Project 3 - Spotify](https://github.com/ncc-chandni/PowerBi-Dashboard/tree/main/Project%203%20-%20Spotify%202023) : A dashboard to showcase different KPIs about the most Spotify streamed songs for 2023

 Each project folder contains a README.md file that describes the purpose of the dashboard, the data sources used, and any other relevant information.
 You can also find screenshots of the dashboard.